sfc-gh-svadapalli/AI_SQL/README.md

 - **Business value:** Clearly explain how this lab impacts KPIs (e.g. accelerates time-to-insight by X%, reduces manual processes by Y hours per month).
 - **Pricing impact:** Highlight compute and storage cost expectations and best practices for efficient resource use (e.g., turning off resources when idle to reduce costs by Z%).
+- **Customer stories:** Link to decks, blogs or other information to promote reference stories.

 ---